ilyasergey/YSC2229/source/week-11-bst.rst

 it becomes "degenerate" (tall and thin).
 This makes it possible to keep the worst-case complexity of tree operations within :math:`O(\log n)`, without it degenerating to :math:`O(n)`.

-Finally, notice the comparison via ``when x == l`` in the implementation above.
-This is essential: node references need to be compared using OCaml's "shallow" equality mechanism, as structural "deep" equality on references (``=``) in the case of linked data structures, such as BSTs, may lead to errors that are very difficult to debug.

-Implementation of the right BST rotation and rotation testing are left as an exercise.
+Implementation of the right BST rotation and rotation testing of the rotations are left as an exercise.